Myra-Sea/reading-notes/Code201/File02.md

 ## 👩🏻‍💻 HTML Text Fundamentals

+HTML is a language made up of what are called "elements," which can be applied to pieces of text to give them different placement assignments (inside a paragraph, inside a bulleted list, etc.), provide structure to a document (create headers, multiple columns, navigation menus, etc.), or embed images (such as videos).
 Regardless of the medium it's being read/written on, most structured text consists of headings and paragraphs.
 This is the case, whether reading an old fashioned newspaper, chapters in a printed book, or product reviews on a website.
 When writing HTML code, headings can be wrapped in heading elements, such as `<h1>` ... `</h1>` for example.
 Paragraphs can be wrapped in `<p>` ... `</p>` elements.

 ## 👨🏻‍💻 HTML Text Formatting